Learn how to smoke and cook a turkey breast using a pellet grill, and why it is one of the easiest and tastiest ways to smoke a turkey breast!

-If you’re like me, you think all year long about delicious meat you’ll put on the table for Thanksgiving dinner.
+If you're like us, you think all year long about the turkey you'll put on the table for Thanksgiving dinner.

 Plan well ahead and do a test run or two in the summer and early fall with a couple turkey breasts on the pellet grill so that everything goes great on the big day.